-Inclusion of Payers in the Oncology Medical Home Certification Program
+Inclusion of Health Ministries and Payers in Certification Program

-Practices may engage with payers.
-Payer engagement may include the sharing of de-identified, aggregate reports on measure performance.
-The data provided will be used for the purpose of claims measure development.
-During the application process, practices will elect for which payers they wish to engage during the program.
-Once the measures are developed, payers will implement in their systems and Practice will report the required data elements in the Registry.
+Practices may explore payer or Health Ministry collaboration for claims data and opportunities to be incentivized for delivery of high-quality care, if applicable.
+Collaboration may include the sharing of de-identified, aggregate reports on measure performance.
+The data provided will be used for the purpose of measure development.
+During the application process, practices may elect for that they wish to engage with a health ministry or payer during the pilot.